KNg-02/Python-Word-Counter-and-Ranking/README.md

 As a result, we will get:

-As shown below, we only get characters under the 4 mentioned subclasses.
+As shown below, we only get subjects under the 4 mentioned subclasses.

 | Name  |Class|Position|Rarity|Year|
 | ------------- | ------------- | ------------- | ------------- | ------------- |